wotsushi/padpt/README.md

 * Pillow 3.3.0

 ## Config
-You can configure the following items by editing files in ~/.padpt/:
+Edit config files in ~/.padpt/ before using PadPT.
-* Monster name alias
+The config files are following:
-* Font
+* alias.csv
-* Database URL for update
+* padpt.conf

-Note: config files must be encoded in UTF-8.
+Note: the config files must be encoded in UTF-8.

-### Monster Name Alias
+### alias.csv
-You can configure monster name alias by editing ~/.padpt/alias.csv.
+Configure monster name alias by editing ~/.padpt/alias.csv.
 Records in the csv follow the below format:

-    <monster>,<natural number that may be suppressed 0>
+    <monster>,<natural number>

 For example,

     覚醒劉備,2903
     ディオス,2948
-    タナトス,0923
+    タナトス,923

 Note that there must not exist two or more than records that have the same monster name (the first element).
 The natural number (the second element) is the monster number.
 The number must be consistent with database.

-### Others
+### padpt.conf
-You can configure font in output sheets, database URL for update by editing ~/.padpt/padpt.conf.
+Configure font used in output sheets, database URL for update by editing ~/.padpt/padpt.conf.
 The conf file follows the below format: